Three experiments are considered, namely the church’s response to:

 Sadly, conversion rates can drop.
 This may be due to our actions, for example, the need to divert our attention to urgent matters of church building repairs, thus spending less time with potential converts.
 Perhaps the drop in conversion rate may be due to changes in the type of people who attend, for example, the moral beliefs of people may have evolved away from those of the church, making the Christian message less attractive to them.
 Figure 4 and Table 4 show the effect of reducing the conversion rate from the calibrated value of 0.449 down to 0.

 Small changes only give a moderate decline.
 E.g. if only 30% of potential converts say yes to Christianity and stay in church, then church only drops to 70 after 20 years.
 Sadly this is not a sharp enough decline to prompt us into action.
 The zero conversion rate has a much steeper decline, but in churches like this, the leaving rate is often far less than the value used in the calibrated model.
-Thus the decline is much slower as it is through deaths alone.
+Thus the decline is much slower because it is through deaths alone.

-One effect of decline conversion rate is to alter the balance of maturity in the church.
+One effect of a declining conversion rate is to alter the balance of maturity in the church.
 Figure 5 compares the balance of maturity of the church calibrated to equilibrium at 90, with how it would look after 20 years if it had a lower conversion rate.
 The inactive are the greatest category by far, and few people are being discipled.
 Although the percentage of the church mature has increased, this only happens because there are too few to disciple!

-Former mature and early mature people have become inactive, that is they no longer either enable discipleship to happen, neither are they interested in progressing in discipleship themselves.
+Former mature and early mature people have become inactive, that is they no longer either enable discipleship to happen nor are they interested in progressing in discipleship themselves.
 They are inactive in production and progression in discipleship.
 Neither are they involved in the spiritual activities of the church, other than attendance at worship.
 This is an inevitable result of decline and would, of course, accelerate that decline.
 Perhaps we should conclude that there should never be any retirement from active service for Christians and that discipling others and our own spiritual progress are an essential part of our Christian life.